King's Ely

-The school has produced a number of notable alumni, including, Edward the Confessor, King of England, Lord Browne of Madingley, erstwhile chairman of British Petroleum, and James Bowman, countertenor.
+The school has produced a number of notable alumni, including, Edward the Confessor, King of England, Lord Browne of Madingley, former chairman of BP, and James Bowman, countertenor.

-King's Ely has featured in the local news for its sports results, and it has produced a bronze medal-winning Olympic athlete, Goldie Sayers, who won a Bronze Medal for Great Britain in the 2008 Summer Olympics.
+King's Ely has featured in the local news for its sports results, and it has produced a bronze medal-winning Olympic athlete, Goldie Sayers, who won a Bronze Medal in the 2008 Summer Olympics.

 Much of the senior school uses the historic monastic buildings of the cathedral, and major school events and twice-weekly services are held there.
 One of the boys' boarding houses, School House, is claimed to be the oldest residential building in Europe.
 In its entirety, the school has over 1,000 pupils.
 It has a small campus, with other parts in buildings near the city centre.
 All King's Ely sections share resources such as sports facilities and the refectory in the Monastic Barn (unless in Sixth Form where pupils eat in the Bishop's Palace).

 History

-General History
+General history

-King's Ely is one of seven schools established, or in some cases including this one, re-endowed and renamed, by King Henry VIII in 1541 during the Dissolution of the Monasteries.
-The school has its origins in the religious house founded in Ely by St Etheldreda in 673 AD.
-Before 1720 it was called the Ely Cathedral Grammar School.
-The first girls were admitted in 1970 and the school has since become fully coeducational.
-In 2004, Susan Freestone was appointed its first female Head, taking over from Richard Youdale who had been headmaster for 12 years.
-In 1973, Queen Elizabeth II came to the school to celebrate the anniversary of the monastery.
-The school keeps a strong link with the cathedral by which it is overshadowed, forming a key part of school life with pupils attending services in the Cathedral at least once per week in Acremont and the Junior School, and twice per week in the Senior School, and being the venue for Start of Term, End of Term, Admission of Scholars, and Prize Giving services, alongside purely religious services.
-A teaching institution has been on the site since 970, making it the seventh oldest school in the United Kingdom.
+The school now known as King's Ely is the result of over a millennium of history which originally began with the education of child oblates on the site now occupied by Ely Cathedral in 673 AD at the abbey founded by St Etheldreda.
+In 840 the site was burned down by the Danes.
+In 970 the monastery in Ely was restored by Æthelwold, Bishop of Winchester and St Dunstan, Archbishop of Canterbury, and with it the school was re-established, and has existed continuously since then (The school therefore states its establishment as being in 970 as it has operated continuously since then).
+Following the Dissolution of the monasteries in 1541, many schools connected to monasteries were at risk of abolition, however the school was re-endowed and renamed to The King's School, Ely, by King Henry VIII as one of the seven King's Schools.
+In 1562 Queen Elizabeth I issued the school its second royal charter.
+The name was not retained for long however as in 1653, under Lord Protector Oliver Cromwell the school was renamed Ely Cathedral Grammar School.
+In 1666 the school was awarded its third royal charter by King Charles II.
+In 1702, upon the accession of Queen Anne the school became known as Queen Anne's School.
+This was due to the fact that the country now had a queen, and was an exception in this time period as no other queen has resulted in a name change.
+In 1720 the name The Kings School, Ely returned, until it was shortened in March 2012 to King's Ely as to distinguish the school from the six other King's Schools established or renamed by King Henry VIII in 1541.

+When Hereward the Wake led the last Saxon rebellion against William the Conqueror in 1071, the monks of Ely, and therefore the teachers at the school, gave William access to a secret passageway that led to the defeat of the Rebellion and the capture of Ely.